marukosan93/RS-rPPG/README.md

 ![RPPGVIS](rppgvis.png)
-A) rPPG: Cardiac activity causes periodical variations in the reflected light inten- sity, noise is also captured (from e.g., lighting, motion and sensor).
+A) rPPG: Cardiac activity causes periodical variations in the reflected light intensity, noise is also captured (from e.g., lighting, motion and sensor).
 B) PPG: Uses simple optical sensor to capture strong signal, due to short distance and lesser noise.
-C) rPPG ex-
-traction: a coarse rPPG signal is obtained by selecting an ROI (e.g., cheeks or forehead) and averaging the pixels from each frame to extract a temporal signal
+C) rPPG ex- traction: a coarse rPPG signal is obtained by selecting an ROI (e.g., cheeks or forehead) and averaging the pixels from each frame to extract a temporal signal

 ![DEID](rsrppg_mainfig.png)